-Dwell with Dignity is a non-profit group of Interior Designers and volunteers dedicated to creating soothing, inspiring homes for families struggling with homelessness and poverty.
-We provide and install home interiors for families that include furnishings and art, bedding and kitchen supplies, and food in the pantry.
+Dwell with Dignity is a nonprofit group of interior designers and volunteers dedicated to creating soothing, inspiring homes for families struggling with homelessness and poverty.
+We provide and install home interiors for families including items such as furnishings and art, bedding and kitchen supplies, and food in the pantry.

 WHAT IS OUR MISSION?